forrest79/phpcs/readme.md

 ### Argument list

 - There should be type hint defined whenever possible (including scalar type hints).
-   - Nullable types (`string|NULL`) are used to allow passing null to a type hinted argument.
+   - Nullable types (`string|null`) are used to allow passing null to a type hinted argument.
 - There is no space after the opening parenthesis, and there is no space before the closing parenthesis.
 - Arguments both in function declaration and in function call are separated with comma, followed by one space (`, `).